tomfuhrer/babel-plugin-relay-eagerEsModules-bug/README.md

 ## Expected behavior

-Just like it does with a single-project Relay config, `babel-plugin-relay` should transform `graphql` tagged templates into import declarations, like this:
+Just like it does with a single-project Relay config, `babel-plugin-relay` should transform `graphql` tagged templates into import declarations when `"eagerEsModules": true` is set, like this:

 ```js
 import _MeQuery from "../__generated__/MeQuery.graphql";